indersj-1/kitty_news_frontend/README.md

 This will be the task during the pair-programming session.

 ### TODO
-1) Need to have common paragraph content component
-2) Need to write the Test cases
+*1) Need to have common paragraph content component* *2) Need to write the Test cases*
-3) Can improve the loading mechanism as of now used a spinner component
+*3) Can improve the loading mechanism as of now used a spinner component*

 ## Criteria: